MG Software.

 Frequently asked questions

-A traditional CMS like WordPress combines content management and presentation in one system.
-A headless CMS delivers content only via APIs, allowing you to freely choose the frontend.
-This offers more flexibility and better performance.
+A traditional CMS like WordPress combines content management and presentation in one system: you manage content and the CMS generates the website.
+A headless CMS delivers content exclusively via APIs, allowing you to freely choose the frontend, whether that is Next.js, a mobile app, or a digital display.
+This offers more flexibility, better performance through static generation, and the ability to reuse the same content across multiple channels.
+The trade-off is that you need to build the frontend separately.

-WordPress is still excellent for simple websites and blogs, especially when you need a large ecosystem of plugins and themes.
-For complex applications and modern web experiences we recommend headless alternatives.
+WordPress is still excellent for simple websites, blogs, and content sites, especially when you need a large ecosystem of plugins and themes.
+The Gutenberg block editor has improved significantly and offers a reasonable visual editing experience.
+For complex applications, headless architectures, and modern web experiences with server-side rendering we recommend headless alternatives like Sanity or Payload.
+The choice depends on the technical capacity of your team.

 Schedule a consultation